uclaacm/react-native-course/01-welcome-and-overview/README.md

 Mobile and web app development are also **widely-applicable** skills: they're extremely hireable skills, and cross-disciplinary - everybody needs a website!

 And finally, it's easy to learn.
 Unlike AI & ML, cryptography, or lower-level systems programming, web and mobile app development **require zero prior math experience** and **no understanding of computer architecture or complex computer systems**.
-This makes it a very accessible entrypoint into the wonderful world of software development.
+This makes it a very accessible entry point into the wonderful world of software development.

 ### Why React & React Native & Expo?